connollydean/Markdwon-Tutorial/Preparation.md

 *NOTE - iCloud, Dropbox, Google Drive, and Box do not allow for the creation of "bootable backups" and should only be used for storing personal files rather than storing the entire OS.*

+## What you need
+* Required

+  1. Mac Computer
+  2. 8GB Flash drive
+  3. Patience

+* Optional

+  1. A second computer
+  2. An external drive for backups
+  3. Beer